-Having a clearly understood North Star helps ensure that everyone in your org knows how the work they are doing everyday impacts the goals, KPI’s and results of your business.
+Having a clearly understood North Star helps ensure that everyone in your org knows how the work they are doing every day impacts the goals, KPI, and results of your business.

 Understanding your ‘time to value’ is critical.
 Work to understand how long a change takes to reach a real user…then make the feedback loop observable to proactively drive business outcomes.

 Wardley Map to gain situational awareness of the competitive environment at the Market level to improve your overall chances of success.
-There is no point having a high performing organisation pursuing the wrong strategy or goals.
+There is no point in having a high-performing organisation pursuing the wrong strategy or goals.

-The next stage is about Challenge and creating the environment that invites and welcomes challenge.
+The next stage is about Challenges and creating an environment that invites and welcomes challenges.

 If you are going to execute effectively, you don’t want to be tripping up over yourself.
 Enable your people to evolve the system with a ‘Human Centric’ approach.